Best Pasta Maker of 2021

 Meticulously picking dough out of a pasta maker is tedious and time-consuming.
 That's why we included ease of cleaning in our testing process.
 Before and after testing, we cleaned each one according to the specifications outlined by the manufacturer.
 If we found we still had a dirty machine after testing, we then used a brush or wooden bamboo skewer to fine-tooth comb all the tiny bits of dried dough from hard to reach places.

 What we found was the hand-washable Bellmain was the easiest to get squeaky clean.
 The only way this ravioli maker could have earned a higher score was if it was dishwasher-safe.
 Next, the iSiLER surprised our testers with how easy it was to wipe clean.
 We also appreciated we could hand-wash the aluminum alloy components.
 Most pasta makers have metal components that cannot be washed with water due to rust.
-This includes the Marcato, Imperia, Shule, and Elegant Life, which were equal in the effort it took to clean.
+This includes the Marcato, OxGord, Titania, and Shule, which were equal in the effort it took to clean.

-We found the molds of the Philips and Newcreativetop to take a bit more patience as our testers had to poke the dough out bit by bit.
-The Philips also had multiple components that had to be dissassembled and cleaned thoroughly.
-Although, we did appreciate this machine included a tiny brush with a metal poker.
+We found the molds of the Philips Compact, Philips, and Newcreativetop to take a bit more patience as our testers had to poke the dough out bit by bit.
+The Philips Compact and Philips also had multiple components that had to be disassembled and cleaned thoroughly; this was to be expected with an automatic machine that does all the elbow work for you.
+We did appreciate this machine included a tiny brush with a metal poker.
 While we don't expect this accessory to last, it certainly did the trick.

-We liked how the Philips automatically mixed and kneaded the dough at the push of a button, but still allowed us to cut the noodles to our desired length.
+We liked how the Philips Compact and Philips automatically mixed and kneaded the dough at the push of a button but still allowed us to cut the noodles to our desired length.
+Both of these offer a penne mold which is not an option with the manual machines.
 We also loved the base featured a small drawer, so we could store all the shaping discs, cleaning brush, and plastic cutter.
-Small items can get lost very easily so this clever feature is much appreciated.
-Speaking of kitchens, anyone with a small kitchen can appreciate the compact design of the CHEFLY.
+Small items can get lost very easily, so this clever feature is much appreciated.
+Speaking of kitchens, anyone with a small kitchen can appreciate the slimmed down Philips Compact.
+This electric machine is about the height and width of one paper towel roll and the length of two.
+For anyone looking for an automated space saving option, this is an excellent choice.

 — Carissa Stanz